wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 You can invite users and let them send data to the same cluster:

-1. Click the link that was printed on your console and navigate to the Wavefront Service Dashboard:
+1. Click the link that was printed on your console and navigate to the Wavefront for Spring Boot Dashboard:
     {% include note.html content="Save the link that you used to access the Service Dashboard." %}
     1. Click the gear icon and select **Accounts**.
     1. Click **Invite New Users** and specify a comma-separated list of email addresses.<br/>